xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ABSREF   Returns the absolute reference of a range of cells to another range
+ABSREF&nbsp;&nbsp;&nbsp;Returns the absolute reference of a range of cells to another range

-ACTIVE.CELL   Returns the reference of the active cell
+ACTIVE.CELL&nbsp;&nbsp;&nbsp;Returns the reference of the active cell

-GET.FORMULA   Returns the contents of a cell
+GET.FORMULA&nbsp;&nbsp;&nbsp;Returns the contents of a cell

-GET.NAME   Returns the definition of a name
+GET.NAME&nbsp;&nbsp;&nbsp;Returns the definition of a name

-GET.NOTE   Returns characters from a note
+GET.NOTE&nbsp;&nbsp;&nbsp;Returns characters from a note

-RELREF   Returns a relative reference
+RELREF&nbsp;&nbsp;&nbsp;Returns a relative reference

 Return to [top](#E)